Abhishekkamat33/AgriTech-Website/README.md

 ***

-Feel free to adjust the repository URL, properties, and specific features according to your project details.
-If you want, I can help generate more detailed API documentation or setup instructions.
+Feel free to customize repository URLs, endpoints, and configuration values to fit your project specifics.
+If you want, I can help write example code or API documentation for the eSewa integration.